 Why do I need a business bank account?

 If you are operating as a limited company, then you have to set up a business bank account so you can get paid.
-A limited company is a separate legal entity from its directors and shareholders, and so the company’s money needs to be traceable throughout every stage of any financial transaction, and so it has to be clearly separated from your own personal finances and those of any other directors you might have.
+A limited company is a separate legal entity from its directors and shareholders, and so it must be clearly separated from your own personal finances and those of any other directors in the company.
+The company’s money also needs to be traceable throughout every stage of each transaction.

 Request a Callback